 During the Solstice week of June 21, 2016, Kickstarter backers, Rangely supporters, and Friends of The TANK gathered together to open The TANK Center for Sonic Arts.
 The week was filled with Open Houses at The TANK, a Deep Listening Workshop, dinner and a concert for backers and volunteers, a Kickstarter reward concert, and a concert that was open to the public and filled to overflowing.
 That week saw the kick-off to Open Saturdays at The TANK, where the public is welcome to enjoy, explore, and experience The TANK every Saturday, at no cost, from 9am – 1pm and 6-9 pm, through October.

-Friends of The TANK and The TANK Center for Sonic Arts are currently in transition from a completely volunteer effort to a more sustainable organization, with a newly-hired Executive Director and an Operations Manager.
-Conceived as a hub of international/local collaboration and sonic experiences, The TANK Center for Sonic Arts will provide a venue for musicians, sound and interdisciplinary artists, architects, sonic thinkers, and other artists and educators from around the world to record, perform, and experience.
+Friends of The TANK and The TANK Center for Sonic Arts are currently in transition from a completely volunteer effort to a more sustainable organization, with an Executive Director, Operations Manager, and Assistant Audio Engineer.
+Conceived as a hub of international/local collaboration and sonic experiences, The TANK Center for Sonic Arts provides a venue for musicians, sound and interdisciplinary artists, architects, sonic thinkers, and other artists and educators from around the world to record, perform, and experience.